gfoot/powercontrolcircuit/README.md

 This is a circuit for soft-switching a 5V DC input, with a configurable current limit cutoff, tested from around 10mA up to 1.2A.

+This is useful because it protects your power supply, wiring, and components against adverse effects due to things like short circuiting, accidental reversed power polarity, placing components incorrectly or backwards in a circuit, or other component failure.

 It's not a boost/buck converter or regulator, just a switch for an existing regulated DC input.

 ## Demo video